zamazan4ik/awesome-pgo/article/article.md

 ### Improve PGO tooling

-From the tooling perspective, we have a big room for improvements.
+From the tooling perspective, we have a lot of things to improve.
 And here I am not even talking about build systems/package managers integrations.
-There are many more ways to integrate PGO into the daily life:
+There are many more ways to integrate PGO into the daily life.

-* I created an [issue](https://github.com/compiler-explorer/compiler-explorer/issues/5414) about integrating PGO to [Godbolt](https://godbolt.org/) platform.
-Godbolt is a great place to play with different compilers, compiler flags to measure their influence on the compiled programs.
-I think it would be great to have a possibility to show differences between PGOed and non-PGOed code on some toy examples directly on Godbolt.
+I created an [issue](https://github.com/compiler-explorer/compiler-explorer/issues/5414) about integrating PGO into the [Godbolt](https://godbolt.org/) platform.
+Godbolt is a great place to play with different compilers, and compiler flags to measure their influence on the compiled programs.
+I think it would be great to have the possibility to show differences between PGOed and non-PGOed code on some toy examples directly on Godbolt.
 Right now it's not possible to do since PGO requires to store somehow the gathered profiles from the instrumentation phase but Godbolt is stateless (from this perspective).
 Hopefully, someone would be interested enough to implement it.

-* It seems to be an interesting idea to implement some kind of PGO profile integration into IDE.
+It seems to be an interesting idea to implement some kind of PGO profile integration into IDE.
 Let's say you open your favorite IDE/text editor, open some source code and right here you can see hot and cold paths in your code.
-And this information is not just your mental prediction (like "exception path highly likely is a cold path") but based on the actual PGO profiles.
+This information is not just your mental prediction (like "exception path highly likely is a cold path") but based on the actual PGO profiles.
 How can you use this information?
 Well, e.g. for load balancing your efforts regarding optimizations across your program - take care first about the hot paths in your application.
 If there is a [request](https://youtrack.jetbrains.com/issue/IDEA-332604/Support-voice-messages-code-comments) voice message in code comments support (and someone even [implemented](https://github.com/polina4096/voices) it!) - why not have PGO support? :)

 ### Improve PGO/PLO profiles gathering ecosystem

 TODO: write about mine and Amir's idea for a profiles gathering daemon like it's done in Google (or they'll open source it eventually)

-The original idea is described [here](https://github.com/aaupov/school_topics/blob/main/perfd.md) (in Russian, so if you don't know this language - please use the translator or ask Amir about making it English-first :), a few initial commits are available [here](https://github.com/linux-perfd/perfd).
+The original idea is described [here](https://github.com/aaupov/school_topics/blob/main/perfd.md) (in Russian, so if you don't know this language - please use the translator or ask Amir about making it in English :), a few initial commits are available [here](https://github.com/linux-perfd/perfd).

 Another idea is gathering PGO profiles (instrumentation or sampling, whatever) via crowd-sourcing-like mechanism.
 One of the biggest issues with PGO is collecting actual usage profiles.
 But what if we had a repository where each software engineer can get actual PGO profiles for its application and use it for PGO-optimized builds on their official site?
-It could be done e.g. via a specific OS build where all PGO-potent applications are built with instrumentation or continually collect sampling profiles via `perf` or something like that?
-There are **a lot** of concerns here like privacy issues (potential mapping "some_user_id -> application execution profiles"), security issues (organize an attack on an application performance via messing publicly-gathered PGO profiles), implementation (who and how would implement all this stuff?!), and much more.
+It could be done e.g. via a specific OS build where all PGO-potent applications are built with instrumentation or continually collect sampling profiles via `perf` or something like that.
+There are **a lot** of concerns here like privacy issues (potential mapping "some_user_id -> application execution profiles"), security issues (organizing an attack on an application performance via messing publicly-gathered PGO profiles), implementation (who and how would implement all this stuff?!), and much more.
 Maybe community-driven projects like [Boinc](https://boinc.berkeley.edu/) could be a good example here - right now it's just an idea, no more.
 And I am [not alone](https://www.phoronix.com/forums/forum/phoronix/latest-phoronix-articles/1422805-llvm-now-using-pgo-for-building-x86_64-windows-release-binaries-~22-faster-builds?p=1422977#post1422977) with this idea.

 ### Improve PGO/PLO visibility across the industry

 PGO and similar optimizations have too poor visibility across the industry (IMHO).
-I think spread the word about PGO, its benefits, traps, etc. would be valuable investment to the whole industry.
+I think spreading the word about PGO, its benefits, traps, etc. would be a valuable investment to the whole industry.
 It's one of the reasons why I wrote this article.
-I have several ideas of how the situation can be improved:

-* Talk more about PGO on the conferences.
-I like conferences, having a lot of tech-minded people around me - it's a lot fun!
-I think it would be great to give multiple talks about PGO on different conferences.
+Talk more about PGO at the conferences.
+I like conferences because of having a lot of tech-minded people around me - it's a lot of fun!
+I think it would be great to give multiple talks about PGO at different conferences.
 It could be language-specific conferences (like [Rust](https://foundation.rust-lang.org/events/) or [C++](https://isocpp.org/wiki/faq/conferences-worldwide) conferences) where we can discuss language-specific PGO aspects.
 It could be something more specific like "PGO from a maintainer perspective" on [PackagingCon](https://packaging-con.org/).
-Maybe even prepare some PGO-workshops (like [performance workshops](https://conf.researchr.org/track/cgo-2023/cgo-2023-workshops-and-tutorials) on CGO) - why not?
+Maybe even prepare some PGO workshops (like [performance workshops](https://conf.researchr.org/track/cgo-2023/cgo-2023-workshops-and-tutorials) on CGO) - why not?

+This year I attended [FOSDEM 2024](https://fosdem.org/2024/) (it was my first FOSDEM btw) where I discussed PGO from different perspectives (open-source project developers, OS maintainers) and gathered a lot of valuable thoughts about this optimization.
+It was a win-win (IMHO): I started to better understand the main PGO pain points for different stakeholders, and I hope at least some people started to consider using PGO for their projects.
+Would be nice to have the same kind of conversation at many other conferences!

-* I am thinking about trying to collaborate with Google with a project about integrating PGO into different kinds of software as a part of [Google Summer Of Code](https://summerofcode.withgoogle.com/) (GSoC).
-Didn't have such experience before but heard a lot of warm words about this activity.
+Also, I am thinking about trying to collaborate with large firms like Google on a project about integrating PGO into different kinds of software as a part of [Google Summer Of Code](https://summerofcode.withgoogle.com/) (GSoC).
+Didn't have such an experience before but heard a lot of warm words about this activity.
 Maybe it would be possible to integrate PGO/PLO into several projects with GSoC help.

-TODO: collaboartion with companies, etc.
+TODO: collaboration with companies, etc.

 ## Helpful/interesting links to know about

-TODO: Finish links section
+TODO: Finish the links section

-Here I collected a bunch of PGO and optimization related links that I can recommend to read:
+Here I collected a bunch of PGO and optimization-related links that I can recommend to read:

 * [Awesome PGO](https://github.com/zamazan4ik/awesome-pgo).
 It's my repository, where I collect **everything** about PGO: benchmarks for different software, bugs in compilers, tracking PGO issues in multiple projects, etc. If anyone asks you something like "Hi ${PERSON_NAME}!
-Could you please send me a link to dive into PGO?" - it should the first appeared in your mind link to share!
+Could you please send me a link to dive into PGO?" - it should the first link appeared in your mind to share!
 From my side, I will try to maintain it on the corresponding quality level (at least for some time).
 * [PGO in details in Go](https://theyahya.com/posts/go-pgo/).
 I think it would be interesting to read for Go people.

 ## Conclusion